customer contact strategy defines how, when, why and what you will communicate to your customers at each stage of the customer journey.

 For those businesses, it can feel like they are leaving their Marketing to chance; not really knowing what ingredients to put into the pot to get success.

 To really succeed you need to think three steps ahead of your customer.
-This is a lot like playing chess, you need a great opening strategy but at the same time you need to adaptable and agile enough to counter whenever the need arises.
+It’s a lot like playing chess, you need a great opening strategy but at the same time you need to adaptable and agile enough to counter whenever the need arises.

-This approach does require a significant amount of pre-emptive thinking and customer profiling to ensure each marketing deliverable is perfectly tailored to that specific customers persona.
+This approach does require a significant amount of pre-emptive thinking and customer profiling to ensure each marketing deliverable is perfectly tailored to that specific customer’s persona.

 Your process needs to be tailored and personalised to personas.
 Your customer contact strategy needs to account for each possible journey your typical customers take and try to maximise and eliminate early.

-CRM is not enough
+A CRM is not enough

-Due to the complexity of task configuring CRM systems which often require third party consultancy support, unless the organization has the capacity to employ dedicated resources to configuration and support of systems, many CRM systems are left configured in the original state they were initially deployed in, albeit the sales and marketing processes have changed considerably since then.
+Due to the complexity of task configuring CRM systems which often require third-party consultancy support, unless the organization has the capacity to employ dedicated resources to configuration and support of systems, many CRM systems are left configured in the original state they were initially deployed in, albeit the sales and marketing processes have changed considerably since then.